kubernetes/website/content/en/blog/_posts/2022-12-12-host-process-containers-stable/index.md

 in containers happens within the bounds of a secure pipeline.

-Until now, scenarios common to Linux privileged containers, such as kube-proxy (via kubeadm), storage, and networking, all required proxy solutions to enable functionality on Windows.
+Until now, scenarios common to Linux privileged containers, such as kube-proxy (via kubeadm), storage, and networking, all required alternative solutions to enable functionality on Windows.
 With HostProcess containers, users have direct access to the node without the need for any workarounds.
 Gone are the days where cluster operators would need to manually log onto Windows nodes to perform administrative duties.